 Now I felt worse for even entertaining the notion of standing up this brother.
 I rushed toward him and filled his 13% of contact with the outside world with my ugly mug.
 “Who loves ya, Chainsaw!”
 I announced, winning a tilt-headed grin and extended brotherly hand.
 He started to snap his folded cane together.
-“I gotcha, Chain.”
-I assured him as I lead us both to a booth where we sat and caught up for about an hour.
+“I gotcha, Chain,” I assured him as I led us both to a booth where we sat and caught up for about an hour.

 We went outside later on the veranda for a change of scenery and some air.
 I mostly listened to what he had to say.
 I had never yet heard the story of his action in Afghanistan, but this would not be the forum to bring it up.

-At a point he wanted to introduce me to Peanut, and his wife Nancy, who I had heard of many times over the years from Chain, who always referred to her as ‘Hot Pants Nanc.’
+At a point, he wanted to introduce me to Peanut, and his wife Nancy, who I had heard of many times over the years from Chain, who always referred to her as ‘Hot Pants Nanc.’
 I address her on social media as ‘HPN.’
 Nuff said.

 We wandered the halls just a bit, Chainsaw seeming just the slightest bit uncertain where he was at.
 We doubled back here and there.
 I was fine.
 Chain could take all the time he needed; I would have patience.
 Then we heard a muffled behind-a-door female voice: “Hooo-hooo!!”

 “That’s probably her.
-That’s the Peanut; she’s a hooah…” Colin said then he stopped dead in his tracks, realizing how that had just sounded.
+That’s the Peanut; she’s a hooah…” Colin said, then he stopped dead in his tracks, realizing how that had just sounded.
 Most of us get it, but… so a ‘hooer’ is a fabricated word for someone who might exclaim “Hooo!!” often.
 Pronounced with the slant of the Bostonian argot, it comes out like “hooah” which is typically the way those east coast Micks pronounce the word ‘whore.’
 Just watch a few episodes of the Sopranos, why don’t ya; it will come to you.

 “Oh… no I didn’t… no I did NOT say that!”
 Chain lamented and we both reverted to a spastic thunderous laugh.
 “Come on Chain, Let’s go meet the hooah.”
 And we did.
-The next day I came back and had lunch with Chainsaw, and brought my two youngest kids to meet Uncle Chainsaw.
+The next day, I came back and had lunch with Chainsaw, and brought my two youngest kids to meet Uncle Chainsaw.
 That was the last time I saw him.

 The Ambush